Arthur542/qa-portifolio/test-plan/test-cases/test-design/test-BDD/bug-reports/evidence/test-desing/README.md

+# Test Design – Evidence Summary

+This module contains evidence of test design techniques applied to validate system behavior through structured approaches.

+The following techniques were used:

+## Boundary Value Analysis (BVA)

+Focuses on testing input limits where defects are more likely to occur.
+Evidence demonstrates how the system behaves at minimum and maximum boundaries, including both valid and invalid scenarios.

+## Equivalence Partitioning (EP)

+Focuses on dividing input data into valid and invalid groups.
+Evidence demonstrates how the system handles representative inputs from each partition.

+---

+The evidence presented includes selected scenarios that best represent each technique, ensuring clarity without redundancy.

+These tests were designed to validate input fields such as username and password, covering both valid and invalid conditions.

+---

 # Test Design – Boundary Value Analysis (BVA)

 This section presents test scenarios based on Boundary Value Analysis, focusing on validating the limits of the username field.